-(3) Before next flight after the effective date of this AD, determine whether the epicyclic module is a serviceable epicyclic module (see Note 2 of this AD) in accordance with the instructions as specified in Section 1.E.2 of AH AS332 ASB 05.01.07 or EC225 ASB 05A049, as applicable, and, depending on that determination, remove each unserviceable module from the helicopter.
+(3) Before next flight after 13 October 2016 [the effective date of EASA AD 2016-0199], determine whether the epicyclic module is a serviceable epicyclic module (see Note 2 of this AD) in accordance with the instructions of Section 1.E.2 of AH AS332 ASB 05.01.07 Revision 4 or EC225 ASB 05A049 Revision 4, as applicable, and, depending on that determination, remove each unserviceable module from the helicopter.

-Note 2: For the purpose of this AD, a serviceable epicyclic module is a module equipped with serviceable second stage planet gear assemblies (see Note 1 of this AD) and that has never been subject to repair and/or parts replacement ("RE" as per AH terminology) following an event as specified in Table 1 of AH AS332 ASB 05.01.07 or EC225 ASB 05A049, as applicable.
+Note 2: For the purpose of this AD, a serviceable epicyclic module is a module equipped with serviceable second stage planet gear assemblies (see Note 1 of this AD) and that has never been subject to repair and/or parts replacement ("RE" as per AH terminology) following an event as specified in Table 1 of AH AS332 ASB 05.01.07 Revision 4 or EC225 ASB 05A049 Revision 4, as applicable.